ShajnoskiIlija/ryder/README.md

 * Deployment instructions
 -Clone the repository
--Make sure you have the suitable versions as stated aboce -Run the following commands:
+-Make sure you have the suitable versions as stated above -Run the following commands:

     bundle